aimanazuan/aimanazuan/README.md

 - 👋 Hi, you can call me Aiman.
+- 🎓 I obtained a bachelor's degree from IIUM, majoring in Computer and Information Engineering.
 - 👀 I’m interested in Computer Architecture, Hardware Security, and Memory Systems.

 <!---